oligriffi/RedditVidCompMaker/README.md

 # Reddit Video Downloader

-Python script to download videos from Reddit.
+Python script to download videos from Reddit and compiles them into one video.

 ## Requirements